-It’s the Week of June 22nd.
-Here’s What You Need to Know.
+It’s the Week of September 7th.
+Here’s What You Need to Know

-As New Mexico begins to slowly and safely re-open, The University of New Mexico and our Health Sciences Center are also working hard to responsibly “Bring Back the Pack” by enacting a comprehensive plan to move our campus back to fully operational status.
+The University of New Mexico, including our Health Sciences Center (HSC), is working hard to responsibly “Bring Back the Pack” by enacting a comprehensive plan to move our campus back to a fully operational status.
 This week, here’s what you need to know:

-- Summer courses, which began on June 1, are being conducted remotely, while some laboratory and research facilities are continuing to carefully ramp up their activities.
+- Summer courses, which began on June 1, are being conducted remotely.

 - To the extent possible, please continue to work remotely.
 Some faculty and staff will need to return to campus to carry out their functions; please do so in a safe and responsible manner, following worksite protocols.